gbetibienvenu/alx-system_engineering-devops-1/0x02-shell_redirections/README.md

-This is a script on Hello World
+this is a script on confused similey